-All the water from our wells and surface water supplies is treated at the Hingham water treatment facility.
-The water we receive from Cohasset is treated similarly at Cohasset's water treatment facility and matches our own target water quality goals for pH, chlorine, and fluoride.
+All of the water from our wells and surface water supplies is treated at our water treatment facility in Hingham.
+The water receives both physical and chemical treatment including: the addition of lime for pH adjustment; the addition of potassium permanganate for oxidation; rapid mixing, flocculation, and coagulation using alum and polymer; clarification using an upflow clarifier; filtration using granular-activated carbon filter media; disinfection using chlorine; fluoridation using hydrofluorsilicic acid; and corrosion control using sodium carbonate and zinc orthophosphate.
+The water that we receive from Cohasset is treated similarly at Cohasset's water treatment facility and matches our own target water quality goals for pH, chlorine, and fluoride.